 Efficient Stock Option Trading With Think-or-Swim and TastyTrade

-After more then 30 years trading stocks and options, I found the most dependable method of managing trades is with the "Think-or-Swim" platform.
+After more than 30 years trading stocks and options, I found the most dependable method of managing trades is with the Think-or-Swim platform that's included with a TD Ameritrade account.

 This trading tool shows all the important market information that helps increase the odds by determining successful trades.
 But a full understanding of the information is necessary to put it to use with proper trading methods.

 I learned these methods from the TastyTrade Network.
-I don’t claim to be an expert, but thanks to TastyTrade, I have a clear understanding of the rules.
+I don’t claim to be an expert, but thanks to TastyTrade, I have a clear understanding of the rules for success.

 A Few "TastyTrade" Rules